This page was most recently updated on May 8th, 2025

 ARTICLE XX: DISSOLUTION

-SECTION 20.01 This organization is organized exclusively to enhance the purposes set out in these ByLaws or as stated in the Articles of Incorporation.
-Its activities shall be conducted for the said purposes and in such manner that no part of the net earnings shall inure to the benefit of any member, officer, advisor, or other private individual.
-In the event of the dissolution of this Corporation (which dissolution shall require the unanimous vote of the Board of Advisors and a three fourths (3/4) majority vote of the membership), the Board shall dispose of all assets of the Corporation exclusively for the purposes of the Corporation in such manner, or to such organization or organizations organized and operated exclusively for such purposes as shall at the time qualify as exempt organizations under SECTION 501(C)(3) of the Internal Revenue Code and which has established its tax exempt status under that SECTION.
+SECTION 20.01 This organization is organized exclusively to enhance the purposes set out in these By-Laws or as stated in the Articles of Incorporation.
+Its activities shall be conducted for the said purposes and in such a manner that no part of the net earnings shall inure to the benefit of any member, officer, advisor, or other private individual.
+In the event of the dissolution of this Corporation (which dissolution shall require the unanimous vote of the Board of Advisors and a three-fourths (3/4) majority vote of the membership), the Board shall dispose of all assets of the Corporation exclusively for the purposes of the Corporation in such manner, or to such organization or organizations organized and operated exclusively for such purposes as shall at the time qualify as exempt organizations under SECTION 501(C)(3) of the Internal Revenue Code and which has established its tax-exempt status under that SECTION.
 Any such assets not so disposed of by the appropriate Court of the County in which the Corporation is then located, exclusively for such purpose or purposes or such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.
 Alternatively, the funds and property of the Corporation may be transferred to such corporations or institutions having purposes related to the purposes of the Corporation and which are corporations or institutions not for profit as shall be approved by a majority vote of the Board.
-Upon the dissolution and winding up of this organization, after paying or adequately providing for the debts and obligations of the organization, the remaining assets shall be distributed to a nonprofit fund, foundation or corporation organized and operated exclusively for the purposes specified in SECTION 501(C)(3) of the Internal Revenue Code and which has established its tax-exempt status under that SECTION.
+Upon the dissolution and winding up of this organization, after paying or adequately providing for the debts and obligations of the organization, the remaining assets shall be distributed to a nonprofit fund, foundation, or corporation organized and operated exclusively for the purposes specified in SECTION 501(C)(3) of the Internal Revenue Code and which has established its tax-exempt status under that SECTION.

 ARTICLE XXI: MISCELLANEOUS